Leafy90s/Leafy90s/README.md

 - 👋 Hi, I’m Leafy90s!
 A little known creator content.
 - 👀 I’m interested in Discord, and bot programming.
 - 🌱 I’m a high school student.
-- 📫 How to reach me ...
+- 📫 You can reach me with this link: https://linktr.ee/Leafy90s

 <!---
 Leafy90s/Leafy90s is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.